CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 You can choose:

 * "Only in test versions" (default) to make NVDA play error sounds only if the current NVDA version is a test version (alpha, beta or run from source).
-* "Yes" to enable error sounds whatever your current NVDA version is.
+* "Yes" to enable error sounds no matter your current NVDA version.

 For NVDA prior to 2021.3, this add-on provides the backport of this feature and the possibility to control it with the keyboard command.
 The checkbox in the Advanced settings panel is not backported however.